SAP Datasphere: Automation of Modeling

 Fig. 6: ISR Automation Framework | isr.de

-Graphic - SAP Datasphere process in detail
+Graphic - SAP Datasphere Process in Detail

-Fig. 7: Process in detail | isr.de
+Fig. 7: Detailed Workflow | isr.de

 1) Admin Space

-5) Creation of data models in SAP Datasphere
+5) Create Data Models in SAP Datasphere

-Screenshot from the DWC interface
+Screenshot from the DWC Interface

 Fig. 8: Screenshot | isr.de